JeffGiroux/f5_terraform/GCP/Autoscale_via_lb/README.md

 ## Introduction

-This solution uses a Terraform template to launch a one NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Google GCP.
+This solution uses a Terraform template to launch a 3-NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Google GCP.
 It uses [Google Managed Instance Groups (MIG)](https://cloud.google.com/compute/docs/instance-groups) to allow auto scaling and auto healing of the BIG-IP VE devices.
 Traffic flows from a Google Load Balancer (GLB) to the BIG-IP VE which then processes the traffic to application servers.
-The BIG-IP VE instance is running with a single interface, and therefore both management traffic and data plane traffic are processed on NIC 0.
+The BIG-IP VE instance is running with multiple interfaces: management, external, internal.
+NIC0 is associated with the external network and used in Google MIGs.

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) can be enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection.